Movie and Television Review and Classification Board: Content sanctions

-Aside from administering parental ratings for movies and shows, the MTRCB also reserves the right to sanction a certain program (or suspend a cable channel) depending on the gravity of the violation as a means of disciplinary action.
-The following cases involve domestic and international content suspensions, probations, and even self-regulations due to the following issues with the content or cast.
+Aside from administering parental ratings for movies and television shows, the MTRCB also reserves the right to sanction a certain program or movie depending on the gravity of the violation as a means of disciplinary action.
+This includes all content sanctions by the MTRCB on domestically produced contents.
+However, cases focusing on suspension of television program broadcasting and movies banned for public screening are covered in separate articles.